solo-system/solo-system.github.io/hardware_options.md

 at each end of the box, which squeeze around the cables making a good seal.

-I also advise the use of an enclosure for the raspberry pi, mostly to protect it from being bashed around in the main enclosure (in transit, for example).
+I also advise the use of an enclosure for the Raspberry Pi, mostly to protect it from being bashed around in the main enclosure (in transit, for example).
 A reasonable choice is [this one](https://www.westonboxes.com/collections/business-card-boxes-1/products/deep-business-card-box)